angular/angular-seed/README.md

+Please, when submitting an issue try first to replicate with a plunker, jsfiddle etc. check this [plunkr](http://plnkr.co/edit/8Qectt?p=preview) to get started

 # Smart Table— an easy to use table/grid

 This project is a lightweight table/grid builder.
 It is meant to be easy configurable but also easy customisable